afodamz/afodamz/README.md

 - 🔭 I’m currently working on a [New Website][website]!
 - 🌱 I’m currently learning new technologies 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Create more content on my youtube channel [B2 Tech][youtube]
+- 🥅 2021 Goals: Create more content on my youtube channel [Afodamz][youtube]
-- ⚡ Hobbies: CS Go, Call of duty, Cycling and Listening music
+- ⚡ Hobbies: Listening music, Playing soccer

 ### Connect with me: